 Wear protective clothing, including a good quality helmet.
 Keep your cycle in good order, so that a defect doesn’t suddenly cause you a problem.
 Have a good understanding of the Highway Code.

 Lack of awareness and what can be done

 Another cause of accidents, not just on the part of cyclists but on the part of drivers as well, is a lack of awareness of each other.

 There are lots of cycle training schools that will teach you how to ride safer, teach you about being aware of others and some will teach you how to look after your cycle and accessories as well.
 Being trained to ride your cycle properly is a good idea, but what about the motorists out there who are blissfully unaware of anything on the road except themselves?

 There is a school of thought that says learning to drive should not just be about handling a car, but should include cycle and motorbike training as well, more of a using the road test than a driving test.
-The thinking behind this is that drivers who do either cycle or ride a motorbike as well are less likely to cause accidents with cycles or motorbikes, because they are so much more aware of the dangers of riding on two wheels.
+The thinking behind this is that drivers who do either cycle or ride a motorbike as well, are less likely to cause accidents with cycles or motorbikes, as they are so much more aware of the dangers of riding on two wheels.